yousefreda1014/Drowsy-Driver-Detector/README.md

 Ensure the system minimizes noise for better signal clarity.
 Integrate with the car’s existing safety systems for enhanced performance.
 # Literature Cited
-**Drowsy Driving: Asleep at the Wheel.
+-**Drowsy Driving: Asleep at the Wheel.
 (2019, November 7).
 Retrieved from CDC.
-**Drowsy Driving. (n.d.).
+-**Drowsy Driving. (n.d.).
 Retrieved from Sleep Foundation.
-**Visual Recognition using Deep Learning. (n.d.).
+-**Visual Recognition using Deep Learning. (n.d.).
 Retrieved from OpenCV.